ArthurClemens/polythene/packages/docs/Icon-Mithril.md

 ### Sizes

-The size is set with option `type` (4 sizes).
+The size is set with option `size` (4 sizes).
 Use CSS for more finegrained control.

 ### Styling